Armstrong Siddeley Python: Flight testing

 Early flight-testing of the Python was carried out using the Lancaster B.1 (FE) TW911 and the Lincoln B.2 RE339/G: in each aircraft Pythons replaced the two outboard Rolls-Royce Merlins.

 Lincoln B.2 RF403 had two Pythons similarly installed and was used for high-altitude bombing trials at Woomera, South Australia.
 These trials were principally of the ballistic casings for the Blue Danube atomic weapon: the Lincoln was the only available aircraft that could accommodate the large weapon casing, measuring 62 inches diameter x 24 ft in length.
 The Pythons were fitted to increase the height from which tests could be carried out.
 Maximum release height and speed for the first eleven tests was 275 mph and 34,783 ft with a bombing error of 61 ft.

-Python Engine on public display
+Engines on display

 An Armstrong Siddeley Python is on display at the East Midlands Aeropark Castle Donington.